-- Recognized as one of Canada's Top Employers for Young People - Recognized as one of Alberta's Top 75 Employers - Recognized in 38 practice areas, 8 band 1 rankings (the highest tier) and have 111 lawyer rankings, Chambers Canada 2022. - Recognized in 18 practice areas with 51 lawyer rankings, Chambers Global 2021. - Recognized in 48 practice areas and has approximately 160 lawyers recognized, The Canadian Legal Lexpert Directory 2021.
+- Recognized as one of Canada's Top Employers for Young People - Recognized as one of Alberta's Top 75 Employers - Recognized in 38 practice areas, 10 band 1 rankings (the highest tier) and have 120 lawyer rankings, Chambers Canada 2023. - Recognized in 18 practice areas with 48 lawyer rankings, Chambers Global 2022. - Recognized in 65 practice areas and has approximately 165 lawyers recognized, The Canadian Legal Lexpert Directory 2022. - Recognized in 24 practice areas, 5 tier 1 rankings, 35 leading lawyers, 19 next generation partners and 93 lawyers recommended, The Legal 500 2022.

-- Recognized in 24 practice areas, 5 tier 1 rankings, 35 leading lawyers, 19 next generation partners and 93 lawyers recommended, The Legal 500 2022. - 24 lawyers recognized in Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada 2022. - 50 lawyers recognized in Lexpert's Report on Business, Special Edition on Canada's Leading Energy Lawyers 2021-more than any other firm. - Highly Recommended firm in 2021 Benchmark Canada, 29 Litigation Stars, 8 Future Stars and 5 Top 50 Trial-more than any other firm.
+- 35 lawyers recognized in Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada 2022. - 50 lawyers recognized in Lexpert's Report on Business, Special Edition on Canada's Leading Energy Lawyers 2021-more than any other firm. - 30 Litigation Stars, 8 Future Stars and 5 Top 50 Trial-more than any other firm, 2022 Benchmark Canada. - National Litigation and Dispute Resolution Firm of the Year, Chambers Canada. - Canada's Corporate Law Firm of the Year, IFLR Americas Awards 2022 and Best Lawyers in Canada 2023